trilitech/tezos-developer-docs/docs/unity/quickstart.md

    You can use this address as a user's account ID because Tezos account addresses are unique.

 1. To respond to other events, add listeners for the events that the SDK provides.
-You can see these events and their return values in the [MessageReceiver object](./reference/MessageReceiver).
+You can see these events and their return values in the [EventManager object](./reference/EventManager).

 Note that if you stop the project while your wallet is connected and restart the project later, the project remembers the wallet's connection status by using the data saved at [Application.persistentDataPath](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html).
 The SDK uses the [Beacon](https://docs.walletbeacon.io/) SDK to connect to wallets.